 - Surgical (open) biopsy

 After examining the cancerous tissue, the breast pathologist produces a report.
 A pathology report may include information about the size of the tumor, the growth of the tumor into other tissues and organs, the type of cancer cells, the grade of the tumor, and recommendations for special tests to determine how best to treat the cancer.

 Evaluating a cancerous tumor’s microscopic characteristics is important in determining if it’s likely to metastasize (spread) and what treatment or therapy is most appropriate.
 These characteristics help determine the type (invasive or noninvasive) of breast cancer, the grade (how quickly an invasive cancer is growing), the classification, and the stage.

 Tests for determining how far a breast cancer has spread include:

 - Positron emission tomography (PET)

 - Magnetic resonance imaging (MRI)

 Not all women will require these tests to determine the stage.
-In some cases, the stage might be determined through surgery.
+In most cases of early-stage breast cancer, the complete staging is determined through pathology results obtained during surgery.